Trip SummarySee full itinerary

 Another batch of top notch trails provides one final hiking fix at Zion National Park.
 Swim and explore the hidden canyons or maybe hike to the top at Angels Landing.
 Okay, so getting up there can be devilish at times, but the famous trail puts on a 360-degree display of this magnificent national park.
 Accommodation: Camping included

 Next, Las Vegas - the greatest show on earth!
 The Strip, the shows, the casinos, the clubs; Sin City's glitziest and brashest spots are sure to impress as you cruise the Las Vegas Boulevard on an included limo ride!
 Hop onto one of the world's highest thrill rides at Vegas' Stratosphere and it won't just be your head that's spinning.
 And if that's not enough, take a helicopter flight down The Strip or just gamble the night away in one of the world class casinos.
-Accommodation: 2 en-route hotel nights paid locally
+Accommodation: Hotel included

 It's all about the beach: bronzed bodies, big shades and baggy shorts.
 Wow fellow beachgoers on your surfboard or let the world-famous San Diego Zoo or SeaWorld steal the limelight.
 Accommodation: Camping included

 Journey across the desert and catch some California sun as you roll into the larger than life LA scene and our turn around point before heading back east.
 Why not hang out at and people watch at Venice Beach tonight?
-Accommodation: 1 night hotel included
+Accommodation: Hotel included

 With LA in the rearview mirror, head up the rugged California coast on the Pacific Coast Highway and take in the sights as the surf spirit takes hold of you!
 Fasten your seatbelt for blockbusting scenery.
 Accommodation: Camping included